quickgrid/code-lab/code-lab/README.md

 # CodeLab

-Repository of my AI related codes, notes and various online course works etc. Some notebooks are quite large and may take a long time to load in nbviewer.
+Repository of my AI related codes.
+Some notebooks may take a long time to load in nbviewer.